eVAL-Agency/net-diag/README.md

 * --city: Optional city to include in the report
 * --state: Optional state to include in the report
 * --exclude: Optional list of IP addresses to exclude from the report
+* --exclude-self: Optional flag to exclude the host running the script from the report

 ### Fields provided